MiahDrao97/iter_z/README.md

 ```

 ### `reverse()`
-Reverses the direction of iteration and indexing (if applicable).
+Reverses the direction of iteration.
+However, you will likely want to also `reset()` the iterator if you reverse before calling `next()`.
 It's as if the end of a slice where its beginning, and its beginning is the end.
 ```zig
 test "reverse" {